The Coulomb problem in iron based superconductors: Introduction

 Ten years after their discovery~\cite{KamiharaWatanabe2008}, iron based superconductors (FeSC) remain at the focus of condensed matter research.
 These materials offer great promise for applications, providing robust high temperature superconductivity at high current densities and magnetic fields.
 On the other hand, from a fundamental physics perspective, the rich phase diagram and the unresolved pairing mechanism of the iron-based superconductictors continue to attract both experimental and theoretical attention.

 Discoveries over the past decade have revealed a broad family of iron-based superconductors.
 Generally, they are categorized by their chemical compositions, and the most prominent classes are the 1111, 122, 111, and 11 families.
 All iron-based superconductors share a common local electronic structure, with the iron atoms contained within a tetrahedron of pnictide or chalgonide atoms.
 These tetrahedra are closely packed in a staggered formation with two iron atoms per unit cell, forming a two dimensional layered structure.
-There are a two slight exceptions: the quasi-1D compound BaFe$_2$S$_3$~\cite{TakahashiOhgushi2015,YamauchiOhgushi2015} in which the paired tetrahedra form two-leg ladders of iron atoms, and single layer FeSe~\cite{HuangHoffmann2017}.
+There are two slight exceptions: the quasi-1D compound BaFe$_2$S$_3$~\cite{TakahashiOhgushi2015,YamauchiOhgushi2015} in which the paired tetrahedra form two-leg ladders of iron atoms, and single layer FeSe~\cite{HuangHoffmann2017}.
 By contast, the momentum-space electronic structures of the FeSC show great diversity, see Table ~\ref{tab:FSstructureandTc}.
 Many of the layered materials display both hole and electron pockets, respectively located at the $\Gamma$ and $X$ points of the Brillouin zone.
 However, KFe$_2$As$_2$ only has hole pockets centered at the $\Gamma$ point~\cite{SatoDing2009,YoshidaHarima2011}, while in various iron chalcogenides there are only electron pockets ~\cite{ChangWu2015}.
-There is no indication that the transition temperatures suffer adversely from this diversity of Fermi surface structure.
+There is no indication for a clear trend in the transition temperatures as pockets disappear.
+At the same time, a universal $2\Delta_{\rm max}/k_B T_c \approx 7.2$ suggests a common mechanism for superconductivity in all FeSC~\cite{LeeKotliar2018}.

 The Fermi surfaces of the FeSC are primarily composed from the $t_{2g}$ orbitals of the iron $d$-shell.
 The electron correlations increase from the 1111 to 122 and 111 compounds, and are maximal in the 11 materials.
 First principle calculations~\cite{MiyakeImada2010} indicate that the intra orbital and inter orbital on-site Coulomb energies, denoted by $U$ and $U'$, are about 5 to 15 times larger than the hopping matrix elements, which are comparable to the Hund's coupling $J_H$.
 Evidence for Hubbard-like side bands~\cite{WatsonValenti2017,EvtushinskyBuchner2016}, were reported very recently, however, the vast majority of FeSC do not display a Mott phase.
 The strong interaction energies on the one hand, and the experimentally observed metallicity on the other hand have catalyzed two opposing theoretical view points, which focus on ``local''~\cite{deMedici2015, SiAbrahams2016} and ``itinerant''~\cite{Chubukov2015, FernandesChubukov2016} aspects of the physics.